Corbin Carroll Player Props: Diamondbacks vs. Giants

 Corbin Carroll At The Plate

-- Carroll has 103 hits, which is tops among Arizona hitters this season, while batting .285 with 47 extra-base hits.
+- Carroll leads Arizona with 104 hits, batting .284 this season with 47 extra-base hits.

-- He ranks 17th in batting average, 25th in on base percentage, and eighth in slugging among the qualified hitters in MLB.
+- Among the qualified hitters, he ranks 19th in batting average, while his on-base percentage ranks 28th and he is eighth in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.